golemfactory/awesome-golem/README.md

 - [Golem-afl](https://github.com/sladecek/golem-afl) - An experimental test-fuzzing framework.
 Assists in finding security holes.
 - [Golem Cargo Test](https://github.com/sladecek/golem_cargo_test) - An adaptive distributed test executor for Rust projects.
 - [Golem CI](https://github.com/hhio618/golem-ci) - Decentralized task pipeline.
-- [Golem SLATE](https://github.com/deutschklub/golem-slate) - Open source repository for Golem SLATE described in the Apps section.
+- [Golem SLATE](https://github.com/deutschklub/golem-slate) - Open source repository for Golem SLATE described in the above Apps section.

 ### Games
-- [ChessOnGolem](https://github.com/broadcastmonkey/ChessOnGolem) - Open source repository for Chess described in the Apps section.
-Inlucdes React frontend for the 2 AI's playing against each other through the Golem backend.
 - [Golem Sudoku](https://github.com/Dodecane/golem-sudoku) - Game of Sudoku with size variants.
 - [HSOG-requester](https://github.com/ChrisHelmsC/hsog-requestor) - Helps the HearthStone community in the design and building of decks by running a large number of simulated games.
+- [ChessOnGolem](https://github.com/broadcastmonkey/ChessOnGolem) - Open source repository for Chess described in first Apps section.
+Includes React frontend for the 2 AI's playing against each other through the Golem backend.

 ### Data Analysis
 - [Flan](https://github.com/nestorbonilla/flan) - Tool for entrepreneurs that provide customized analysis of millions of worldwide trade value records giving them a bold guideline about what sectors they would need to take more attention to.